-Whilst not a community fund in the strict sense, the High Sheriff Fund works in a similar way, but covers the whole county of Staffordshire.
+Whilst not community funds in the strict sense, our High Sheriff Fund and our Staffordshire Charitable Trust work in a similar way, but cover the whole county of Staffordshire.

 Each year there are various fundraising efforts made to increase the size of each fund, meaning people in an area can raise money for a local charity where they can see the benefits of their work first hand.
 Often, the mayor of each area will add some of the money raised in their tenure to the local community fund, ensuring that the area continues to benefit from their hard work long after they have left office.

-Each community page to the left will give further details about that fund specifically and details of how you can donate.
+Each community fund page will give further details about that fund specifically and details of how you can get involved.
 The benefit of these funds is that every penny really does count – it’s all about the strength of a community pulling together – and it’s surprising how quickly those pennies mount up.
-It will also give details of people who have already contributed to the fund, along with the people who will make decisions locally, (Donor Advisors).
-There’s also a link to apply for a grant from the fund.